-A selection of 15.0 credit hours in a minimum of two disciplines from the following Eligible Disciplines list is required (other disciplines may be added by the University).
+A selection of 15.0 credit hours in a minimum of two or more programs or disciplines from the following Eligible Disciplines list is required (other programmatic or disciplinary combinations may be used with the approval of Office of the Vice Chancellor of Academic Affairs).
 See Keiser University Catalog Program Outlines for Upper Division courses in each discipline.
 The selection of courses is subject to approval by the dean of academic affairs.

-Eligible Disciplines: Accounting, Biomedical Sciences, Biotechnology, Business Administration, Criminal Justice, General Studies\, Health Science, Health Services Administration, Homeland Security, Information Technology Management, Legal Studies, Management Information Systems, Political Science, Psychology, Software Engineering.
+Eligible Disciplines: Accounting, Biomedical Sciences, Biotechnology, Business Administration, Criminal Justice, General Studies, Health Science, Health Services Administration, Homeland Security, Information Technology Management, Legal Studies, Management Information Systems, Political Science, Psychology, Software Engineering.

-\General Studies Courses:
+General Studies Courses: